LIMUNIMI/PerceptualEvaluation/README.rst

 Answer analysis
 ---------------

-To plot tests you should use ``perceptual.subjective_eval``, which also prints correlations with the objective measure from ``mir_eval``.
+To plot tests you should use ``streamlit run perceptual_app.py -- [options]``, which also prints correlations with the objective measure from ``mir_eval``.

-The results that we collected are available in our mega_
+The test answers that we collected are available in our mega_

-You can see all options by running ``poetry run python -m perceptual.subjective_eval``.
-Before of running you should change the settings according to your system: open the script and change the initial global
+You can see all options by running ``python perceptual_app.py``.
+Before of running you should change the settings according to your system: open the script and change the initial global variables:
-variables:

 #. ``PATH`` is the path to the ``saves`` dir of WAET_
 #. ``DISCARD_BEFORE_THAN`` defines a date before of which the answers whould be